DISCOVER THE STORY

 Early Pioneers

-In the pioneer section, a cabin is featured built circa 1860 by the forebears of Mr. George W. Green.
-It is a typical one-room dwelling constructed by early settlers for their families to live in one large room and have a loft for sleeping.
-The rustic cabin contains many artifacts used by our ancestors in their everyday lives such as candle molds, quilts, handmade furniture, a spinning wheel, butter churns, a rifle over the fireplace, and much more.
+A cabin built circa 1860 by the forebearers of Mr. George W. Green is featured.
+It is a typical one-room dwelling constructed by early settlers with one large room and a loft.
+The rustic cabin contains many artifacts such as candle molds, quilts, handmade furniture, a spinning wheel, butter churns, a rifle over the fireplace, and much more.

 L&NW Railroad